Hiroaki-K4/func_opt/README.md

 # Function optimization
-This repository implements representative methods for numerically computing extrema of multivariate functions.
-All of these are iterative solutions in which the function searches for a direction in which the function increases or decreases from an initial position given to the domain of the function, moves in that direction, and repeats this until convergence.
+This repository implements typical methods for computing optimization for multivariable functions.
+These are all iterative solution methods that search for a direction in which the function increases or decreases from a given initial position in the domain of the function, move in that direction, and repeat this until convergence.

 <br></br>